brstu/OTIS-2025/trunk/ii02726/task_05/doc/readme.md

 # 3. (Windows) Enabling long paths and configuring Git

-Windows can serve as an addition to long paths in a large repository.
-Use it in PowerShell (from the administrator):
+Windows may have issues with long paths in large repositories.
+Use the following command in PowerShell (run as administrator):
 ```
 reg add "HKLM\SYSTEM\CurrentControlSet\Control\FileSystem" /v LongPathsEnabled /t REG_DWORD /d 1 /f
 ```